 The certificate is valid for 3 years

-  The Health & Safety at Work ACT 1974 3 requires those employing staff in tattoo, beauty and other industries that use needles also need to assess the risks.
-And ensure effective control measures such as training are in place.
-Any workplace training should also be documented ideally with an accredited certificate.
+The Health & Safety at Work ACT 1974 3 requires those employing staff in healthcare, tattoo, beauty and other industries that use needles to first assess the risks.

 Sharp Instruments in Healthcare Regulations 2013 (4) relate specificity to healthcare employers (and contractors).
 If relevant to a role, employers must provide information and training for staff on specific topics which are all covered in this online needlestick training.
 The topics are.

 - What are the risks from injuries involving medical sharps;

 - Explain the benefits and drawbacks of vaccination; and